PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 'Justin Hwang, who is running as a Republican, was born in South Korea and earned his U.S. citizenship in 2006 where he was 18 years old.
 He graduated with a degree in culinary arts and hospitality management from the Art Institute and Le Cordon Bleu, respectively.
 He opened his first restaurant, Joy Teriyaki, in 2006 and eventually expanded with another business, called Joy Poké.
 Today he owns 27 restaurants and manages every one, on his own.' (cited from [advocate-online.net](http://www.advocate-online.net/qa-race-for-oregon-senate-district-25/))

 He is hoping to contribute to more diversity in the legislature with his background as a Korean-American and as a young candidate.
 With this ambitious goal in mind, Justin will share with us more on why and how he made this decision.

-[Click here to register](https://us02web.zoom.us/meeting/register/tZ0qdemgrjkqGd1T4G5wGXIhZw_rKQevPj0a).
-After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 08.15.2020 3pm